The impact of Coronavirus (COVID-19) on business is constantly evolving in the UK and globally.

 Two Lateral Flow Tests a week have been made available to everyone in England, including those without symptoms.
 Tests can be ordered to homes online here.
-Changes will be made to the NHS app to allow individuals to order tests and enter results.
+You can use the NHS app to allow individuals to order tests and enter results.

 Bespoke testing regime unveiled for exempt international arrivals